Be on time

 For the best protection, vaccinations need to occur on time.
 ‘On time’ means on (or as close as possible to) the due date in accordance with the National Immunisation Program Schedule Queensland.
 The schedule outlines the ages at which your child should be vaccinated to get the earliest and best protection against vaccine-preventable disease.

 Your child isn’t fully protected if their vaccination is overdue, even if they have been up-to-date in the past.
-An easy way to make sure you are on time with your child’s vaccinations is to download the free VacciDate smartphone app.

 Rotavirus vaccine can’t be given after a certain age.
 Children who miss the cut-off for rotavirus vaccine can’t commence or complete the course, and will be at risk of contracting this serious disease.
-It is recommended as part of the National Immunisation Program Schedule Queensland that immunisation against rotavirus, which is three oral (swallowed) doses, be given at 2, 4 and 6 months of age.
+It is recommended as part of the National Immunisation Program Schedule Queensland that immunisation against rotavirus, which is three oral (swallowed) doses, be given at 2 and 4 months of age.
 Dose 1 cannot be given after your child reaches 13 weeks of age, and dose 3 cannot be given after your child reaches 33 weeks of age.
 No further catch-up doses can be given after your child is 33 weeks either.
 So to ensure full protection, make sure your child receives all recommended doses on time.

 If you are concerned that your child’s immunisation schedule is not up to date talk to your GP or call 13 HEALTH (13 43 25 84).